 If you’re a first-time traveler to Costa Rica, you might be wondering “what’s going to happen when I land?”
 International travelers know the basic routine regarding immigration and customs.
-However, if this is your first Costa Rican voyage and you’re getting traveler’s anxiety–I still do–here’s the rundown.
+However, if this is your first Costa Rican trip and you’re getting traveler’s anxiety–I still do–here’s the rundown.

 During Your Flight to Costa Rica